 You can find German DAX 30 live index news today, from a variety of sources.
 For example, you can get the index and news from Yahoo Finance.
 Bloomberg is another popular location to go to for Dax 30 forecasts and discussions.
 You can also find official DAX websites that will keep you up to date with opening and closing prices, plus economic events that may impact their indices.

-Staying tuned into the news will allow you to maintain an edge over the market.
+Staying tuned in to the news will allow you to maintain an edge over the market.
 You can react rapidly to terrorist incidents, political announcements, and any other events that will cause a shift in price.

 Peter Lynch pointed out, “All the math you need in the stock market you get in the fourth grade.”
 However, school is not over.
-Understanding the complexities of the DAX requires utilising the range of resources around you.
+Understanding the complexities of the DAX requires utilizing the range of resources around you.

 To name just a few that you can use to supplement your DAX knowledge and enhance your trading performance:

 - Books & ebooks – You can find books on every aspect of DAX trading, no matter how niche.